yolanda93/TEC_LAB-bayesian_probabilistic/BDL/uncertainty_estimation/README.md

 ### V0.0.6-bayesian_interpreptation
 * DATE: ---
 * DESCRIPTION: The goal of this notebook is twofold: first, it is explained the original experiment design since a bayesian perspective.
-Secondly, it is evaluated the conformity of the assumptions taken
+Secondly, it is proposed the evaluation the conformity of the assumptions taken
 * RESOURCES:
   * [Notebook](V0.0.6-bayesian_interpreptation/exp1_bayesian_interpretation.ipynb)